elaine-chen-brown/CS1320-final-project/README.md

 ### Note: feel free to restructure stuff if you want!

+#### 4/9
+- infinite scroll stops sending requests when articles run out
+- changed to preload 15 then get 10 at a time

 #### 4/8
 - package for doing social media sharing
 - facebook + twitter error bc hosting locally - need to setup hosting before testing those